mshava/NodebotsOpenDay/BattleBot.md

 ![Battle bot](./images/battlebot_3.jpg)

+Now attach:
-* Attach the wheels to the servos
+* the wheels to the servos
-* Attach the battery pack to the breadboard, now attach the servo wires to the breadboard make sure the red and black wires are attached correctly on the breadboard.
+* the battery pack to the breadboard
+* attach the servo wires to the breadboard, make sure the red and black wires are attached correctly on the breadboard.

 ![Battle bot](./images/battlebot_4.jpg)